DataDog/integrations-core/docker_daemon/README.md

 #### Custom containers and additional information

-For more information about building custom Docker containers with the Datadog Agent, the Alpine Linux based image, versioning, and more, please reference [our `docker-dd-agent` project on Github][1].
+For more information about building custom Docker containers with the Datadog Agent, the Alpine Linux based image, versioning, and more, reference [the `docker-dd-agent` project on Github][1].

 ### Validation